vigneshavm/Interview-questions/React.md

 ---

+*"Both `useCallback` and `useMemo` are **React hooks for performance optimization**, but they solve different problems.*

+* **`useCallback(fn, deps)`** returns a **memoized function reference**.
+I use it when passing functions as props to child components — it ensures the same function instance is reused across renders, preventing unnecessary re-renders.

+  * *Example:* If I have a `handleClick` function that I pass into a child button component, wrapping it with `useCallback` ensures the child doesn’t re-render every time the parent updates.

+* **`useMemo(factory, deps)`** returns a **memoized value**.
+I use it for expensive calculations or derived data so React doesn’t recompute on every render unless dependencies change.

+  * *Example:* If I’m filtering or sorting a large dataset, I’ll wrap that logic in `useMemo` so it only recalculates when the data or filter changes.

+So, in short:

+* **`useCallback` → memoizes a function.**
+* **`useMemo` → memoizes a computed value.**

+In practice, I often combine them — for instance, in a large table component: I’ll use `useMemo` to generate a filtered dataset and `useCallback` to memoize the row-click handler.

+Also, I’m careful not to **overuse them** — because memoization itself has a cost.
+I usually rely on the **React Profiler** to see where these optimizations actually improve performance."*

 | Hook         | Purpose                                      | Use Case                                                                 |
 |--------------|----------------------------------------------|--------------------------------------------------------------------------|
 | `useCallback` | Returns a **memoized function**              | Prevents **re-creation** of functions on every render (useful for props) |